Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming: Introduction

-This paper takes a first step towards addressing a generic linear MSRO problem using copositive programming.
-As an exact reformulation is far-fetched, we aim for a modest goal of deriving equivalent copositive programs for the respective decision rule problems in the hope of obtaining tight and scalable approximations.
-Specifically, for the more challenging problem instances with non-fixed recourse, we find that the linear decision rule approximations are amenable to exact copositive programming reformulations of polynomial size.
-As a byproduct of our derivation, we find that exact reformulations can be derived in view of quadratic decision rules for the simpler problem instances with fixed recourse.
-The power of the copositive programming approach further enables us to develop enhanced approximations through piecewise decision rules.
-We summarize the main contributions of the paper as follows. \begin{enumerate} \item For the generic MSRO problems we derive new copositive programming reformulations in view of the popular linear decision rules.
+Our {\em key contribution} is to utilize copositive programming techniques to develop {\em stronger} decision rule approximations for {\em generic} MSRO problems.
+In the generic settings, the direct use of decision rules leads to computationally intractable semi-infinite programs, with finitely many decision variables but infinitely many constraints.
+The standard dualization procedure in robust optimization does not apply because these constraints involve non-convex QCQPs.
+We leverage the copositive reformulation techniques to convexify the QCQPs, which enables the dualization of the constraints to arrive at finite-dimensional convex optimization problems.
+The copositive techniques further allow us to handle complex uncertainty sets (e.g., integrating complementary constraints), which lead to exact convex reformulations for a class of piecewise decision rule approximations.
+All these new reformulations enjoy tractable semidefinite approximations that are provably superior to the state-of-the-art schemes.
+We summarize the contributions of the paper as follows. \begin{enumerate} \item For the generic MSRO problems we derive new copositive programming reformulations in view of the popular linear decision rules.
 For MSRO problems with fixed recourse we derive new copositive programming reformulations in view of the more powerful quadratic decision rules.
 The exactness results are general: They hold for MSRO problems \emph{without} relatively complete recourse, and under very minimal assumption about the compactness of the uncertainty set, \emph{without} requiring it to exhibit stage-wise rectangularity. \item The emerging copositive programs are amenable to a hierarchy of increasingly tight conservative semidefinite programming approximations.
 We formulate the simplest of these approximations and prove that it is tighter than the state-of-the-art scheme by Ben-Tal et al.~\cite{Ben-Tal.Goryashko.Guslitzer.Nemirovski.2004}, and also the polynomial decision rule scheme by Bertsimas et al.~\cite{Bertsimas.Iancu.Parrilo.2011} when the degree of the polynomial is set to the degree of our decision rules (degree $1$ for problems with non-fixed recourse and degree $2$ for problems with fixed recourse).
 We demonstrate empirically that our proposed approximation is competitive to polynomial decision rules of higher degrees while displaying more favorable scalability. \item We propose piecewise linear decision rules for MSRO problems with non-fixed recourse and piecewise quadratic decision rules for MSRO problems with fixed recourse.
 To our best knowledge, these decision rules are new for their respective problem classes.
 By leveraging recent techniques in copositive programming, we derive equivalent copositive programs for the piecewise decision rule approximations.
 For MSRO problems with fixed recourse, we show that the state-of-the-art scheme by Georghiou et al.~\cite{Georghiou.Wiesemann.Kuhn.2015} can be futile even on trivial two-stage problem instances, while our semidefinite approximation produces high-quality solutions.
 We formally prove that our proposed approximation is indeed tighter than that of~\cite{Georghiou.Wiesemann.Kuhn.2015}, and further identify the simplest set of semidefinite constraints that retains the outperformance while maintaining scalability. \end{enumerate}